tfredwell/cs4500/index.rst

 :download:`Download the User's Guide <_static/UserGuide.pdf>`

-Please review the Setup page under Getting Started for instructions on how to get setup to start developing the Cozmo Build a Plate Game project.
+review the Setup page under Getting Started for instructions on how to get setup to start developing the Cozmo Build a Plate Game project.

 For a high level overview of how the various packages are used throughout the code see Class Diagrams